 When they’re done screaming at you about what you did wrong, it’s your turn to share how you feel and give an explanation.

-Breathing exercises can teach you how to control your breathing.
+Breathing exercises are the best emotional regulation that can teach you how to control your breathing.

 This will keep the situation from worsening and you from getting into a fight with them.
 Watch what happens to your body when someone yells at you.